This policy applies to all websites owned by Community IT Services, as follows:

 3. Trading from our Website

 Making sure you can buy safely on line is a priority for us and we have made strenuous efforts to ensure that Store security is one of our highest priorities and we have devoted a great deal of effort to ensure that our online security measures help to safeguard your information.
-We use industry-standard Secure Sockets Layer (SSL) technology to allow for the encryption of potentially sensitive information such as your name and address and critically-sensitive information like your credit card number.
+We use industry-standard Secure Sockets Layer (SSL) technology to allow for the encryption of potentially sensitive information such as your name and address.
+Any payments for products or services will be handled by an Industry-standard, Third-Party Payment processor and critically-sensitive information like your credit card number will not be stored by us.

 A Cookie is a message given to a web browser by a web server.
 The message is then stored by the browser in a text file called cookie.txt.
 Each time the browser requests a page from the server, this message is sent back.
 A cookie’s main objective is to identify users and personalise their visit by customising web pages for them, for example by welcoming them by name next time they visit the same site.
 A site using cookies will usually invite you to provide personal information such as your name, email address and interests.